 2015 is our 51-year anniversary at this location!
 It is amazing to contemplate this, but our founder, Dr. Gordon Lewis, moved into this office in 1964 when our building first opened.
-This suite has been an optometry office ever since then.
+Our suite has been an optometry office ever since then.
 Dr. Gail Murphy took over in 1990, and then Dr. Gore became our doctor in 2005.
 During all of this time, we have done our best to provide patient, thorough, personalized eye care to our community, fighting against the trend of doctors' offices as factories.
 2015 is also the 10-year anniversary of Dr. Gore's arrival at this location and his 16-year anniversary of becoming an optometrist.

 CLICK HERE TO SEE OUR YELP REVIEWS: